 i Statutory framework

 There are three federal statutes that govern insolvency law in Canada: the Bankruptcy and Insolvency Act (BIA),5 the Companies' Creditors Arrangement Act (CCAA),6 and the Winding-Up and Restructuring Act (WURA).7

 The BIA, together with its regulations, is a self-contained code that deals with the liquidation of assets and the restructuring of debts of individuals, partnerships, corporations (other than certain excluded types of corporations) and other business entities that meet residency and minimal debt requirements.
-The BIA also provides for receiverships where an insolvent entity's assets and rights are placed in the custody and care of a third party called a receiver.
-The receiver may continue operations, but more typically, the assets are liquidated.
+The BIA also provides for receiverships when an insolvent entity's assets and rights are placed in the custody and care of a third party called a receiver.
+The receiver may continue operations but, more typically, the assets are liquidated.

 The CCAA, together with its regulations, deals only with the restructuring of the debts of corporations (other than certain excluded types of corporations) and income trusts that meet certain residency requirements and higher minimum debt requirements than those found under the BIA.

 The WURA deals with the liquidation and restructurings of certain specified entities, such as banks and trust companies; in effect, all of those entities and corporations specifically excluded from the BIA and CCAA.